-After Mr Daniel Woodley took over the lease of Petitor quarry, the Woodley family were responsible for really developing the marble industry, and in doing so obtained Royal patronage and helped put St Marychurch on the map.
-Daniel (senior) together with two sons, Daniel (junior) born 1797 and the youngest, John born 1814, played an integral role in the development of the marble industry in St Marychurch.
+After Daniel Woodley eventually took over the lease of the quarry at Petitor in partnership with his son Daniel (jnr) born 1797, along with the youngest son John born 1814 the Woodley family were responsible for really developing the marble industry, and in doing so obtained Royal patronage and helped put St Marychurch on the map.

 The Woodley partnership between father and son continued until 1829 when it was dissolved.
 (London Gazette 24 April 1829)